 Whether you are a UAE citizen, resident, or non-resident looking to take your freelance career to the next level, there is every reason to be excited about the UAE freelance license/permit.
 However, before you become ecstatic, you must understand the freelance license.

 This outstanding initiative was designed specifically for certain business activities deemed beneficial to the UAE economy.

 The Abu Dhabi Department of Economic Development provides freelance licenses to 48 business activities, many of which are technical or service-related.
 And as a freelancer, you can offer these services remotely.

 What is the Freelance permit?

 You shouldn’t mistake freelance visas for a permit.
-While the former is required for non-residence of Abu Dhabi or UAE who wish to ply their trade in the country, the latter is ideal for residents covered by their spouse’s or parents’ visa.
+While the former is required for non-residents of Abu Dhabi or UAE who wish to ply their trade in the country, the latter is ideal for residents covered by their spouse’s or parents’ visa.

 Such people only need a license to work as a freelancer.
 Plus, holders can easily apply for a residence visa and don’t have to list office space, as it’s not a compulsory requirement.

-How does Freelance Visa Contribute to Economic Development in Abu Dhabi?
+How Does Freelance Visa Contribute to Economic Development in Abu Dhabi?